Hundreds believed dead in heat wave despite efforts to help

 An excessive heat warning remained in effect for parts of the interior Northwest and western Canada Thursday.

-The death toll in Oregon alone reached at least 70, with the number in Multnomah County, which encompasses Portland, at 50.
+The death toll in Oregon alone reached 79, the Oregon state medical examiner said Thursday, with most occurring in Multnomah County, which encompasses Portland.

 In Canada, British Columbia’s chief coroner, Lisa Lapointe, said her office received reports of at least 486 “sudden and unexpected deaths” between Friday and Wednesday afternoon.
 Normally, she said about 165 people would die in the province over a five-day period.